kailash-manasarovar/statement/docs/timeline/2024/october.md

 - On 6th October, on my way to the Indian restaurant, I bump into Paul who is having a beer at the Open 24 Market at Plaza Benidorm, the usual place I "bump" into him.
 - He's clearly been asked to check up on me.
 - We chat a bit.
-I tell him I'm thinking about running women's rights activities in Denia.
+I tell him I'm thinking about running women's rights activities in Dénia.
 - There is a lot unsaid.
 - The last time I spoke to him, in the same spot probably sometime in July, I mentioned that I was willing to pay EUR 500 for copies of the hacked sexual videos.
 - He had mentioned another guy at that time, an English man, being very popular with everyone, all the girls coming up to him and saying hello as if they knew him.